Holderness: Geology and topography

 Geologically, Holderness is underlain by Cretaceous chalk but in most places it is so deeply buried beneath glacial deposits that it has no influence on the landscape.
 The landscape is dominated by deposits of till, boulder clays and glacial lake clays.
 These were deposited during the Devensian glaciation.
 The glacial deposits form a more or less continuous lowland plain which has some peat filled depressions (known locally as meres) which mark the presence of former lake beds.
 There are other glacial landscape features such as drumlin mounds, ridges and kettle holes scattered throughout the area.

 The well-drained glacial deposits provide fertile soils that can support intensive arable cultivation.
 Fields are generally large and bounded by drainage ditches.
 There is very little woodland in the area and this leads to a landscape that is essentially rural but very flat and exposed.
 The coast is subject to rapid marine erosion.

 Erosion

 The Holderness coastline suffers the highest rate of coastal erosion in Europe: 5 ft a year on average or 2 million tonnes of material a year.
 Some of this is transported by longshore drift with about three percent of material being deposited at Spurn Point spit, to the south.
 The growth of Spurn Point is demonstrated by a series of lighthouses that have been built on the point.
-It is thought that approximately 3 mi of land has been lost since the Roman era, including at least 23 towns/villages, including Ravenspurn.
+It is thought that approximately 3 mi of land has been lost since the Roman era, including at least 23 towns and villages, including Ravenspurn.

-The Holderness coastline is susceptible to erosion due to the long north-easterly fetch, allowing for powerful waves, and the softness of the geology that make up the cliffs.
-Holderness is also a former bay that was filled in during the ice age and is now made up of chalk/glacial compounds that are easily eroded such as boulder clay.
+Holderness is a pre-glacial bay that was infilled in during the ice age and now comprises chalk/glacial compounds such as boulder clay.
+Its coastline is thus susceptible to erosion due to the long north-easterly fetch which generates for powerful on-shore waves.